-- Completeness all contributions and transfers in receivable from or on behalf of members have been received and recorded. - Accuracy all contributions and transfers in have been recorded appropriately. - Cut-off all contributions and transfers in have been recorded in the correct period. - Classification all contributions and transfers in have been allocated to the correct member and correctly classified as concessional or non-concessional. - 210.
-Audit risks to be considered in relation to contributions and transfers in may include, but are not limited to: - Incorrect classification and allocation of concessional and non-concessional contributions. - Incorrect tax treatment of contributions. - Incorrect cut-off for contributions resulting in failure to recognise that contribution caps have been exceeded. - Incorrect allocation of the components of transfers in. - Acceptance of contributions in excess of the fund contributions cap. - Understatement of market values for in-specie contributions to avoid exceeding the contributions caps. - Under or overstatement of market values for in-specie contributions either to provide early access to benefits or to disguise loans to members. - 211.
-Where the auditor also audits the employer-sponsor, the auditor may be able to use evidence from testing of payments and payroll deductions at the employer to verify contributions received by the SMSF.
-Alternatively, confirmation may be sought from the employers.
+- Occurrence contributions and transfers in recorded by the SMSF are real and have occurred. - Completeness -all contributions and transfers in receivable from or on behalf of members have been received and recorded. - Accuracy - all contributions and transfers in have been recorded appropriately. - Cut-off all-contributions and transfers in have been recorded in the correct period. - Classification -all-contributions and transfers in have been allocated to the correct member and correctly classified as concessional or non-concessional.

+210.206.
+Audit risks to be considered in relation to contributions and transfers in may include, but are not limited to:

+- Incorrect classification and allocation of concessional and non-concessional contributions. - Incorrect tax treatment of contributions. - Incorrect cut-off for contributions resulting in failure to recognise that contribution caps have been exceeded. - Incorrect allocation of the components of transfers in. - Acceptance of contributions in excess of the fund-capped contributions caplimit.90 - Understatement of market values for in-specie contributions to avoid exceeding the contributions caps. - Under or overstatement of market values for in-specie contributions either to provide early access to benefits or to disguise loans to members.

+211.207.
+Where the auditor also audits the employer sponsor, the auditor may be able to use evidence from testing of payments and payroll deductions at the employer to verify contributions received by the SMSF.
+Alternatively, confirmation may be sought from the employers Auditors consider the appropriateness of audit evidence to confirm contributions are not materially misstated, such as employer confirmations of contributions paid to the fund or analytically reviewing member PAYG information..